kquo/tips/thinking/index.md

 Sometimes, individuals may seem stubborn because their brains are wired in specific ways, akin to a computer program that can only produce one result.
 Recognizing this makes it unreasonable to expect people to easily change their thoughts or actions.

+We are riddled with a built-in [list of cognitive biases](https://en.wikipedia.org/wiki/List_of_cognitive_biases), and the grandaddy of them all is probably [cognitive dissonance](https://en.wikipedia.org/wiki/Cognitive_dissonance)): the psychological discomfort we experience when holding two or more conflicting beliefs, ideas, or values at the same time.
+This tendency to reduce the cognitive discomfort often makes us change or justify our beliefs and/or actions by compartmentalizing them to avoid directly addressing the contradictions that others point out.

 However, it's not all gloomy.
 Despite our inherent limitations, there's still room for improvement.
 Progress may be slow, but with patience, we can make strides forward.

 ## The Social Problem
 Humanity's two biggest *core* problems are: (1) the **Biological Problem**, the limited cranial capacity due to the haphazard inheritance from evolution; and (2) the **Social Problem**, its faulty social structures stemming from the Biological Problem.
 The late biologist [Edward O. Wilson](https://en.wikipedia.org/wiki/E._O._Wilson) hinted of this in his 2009 book [Consilience](https://en.wikipedia.org/wiki/Consilience_%28book%29) when he said, "the real problem of humanity is the following: we have paleolithic emotions; medieval institutions; and god-like technology."
 With technological ingenuity being a possitive result of human biology.

-Remarkably, history shows progress in solving the Social problem, and we have also gained a great deal of understanding around the Biological problem.
-Advanced nations in the world have achieved what any reasonable person would call fairly stable societies.
+Remarkably, history shows progress in solving the Social problem, and we have also gained a great deal of understanding around the Biological Problem.
+Advanced nations in the world have achieved what any reasonable person would call fairly stable societies, compared to the "solitary, poor, nasty, brutish, and short" ones we otherwise seem to default to follow in the absence of societal structures, at least as per [Thomas Hobbes](https://en.wikipedia.org/wiki/Thomas_Hobbes).
 And scientific understanding of how our brains work, its limitations, is undoubtedly getting us closer to fully appreciating who we really are.
 Hopefully, this progress will continue and someday help in overcoming these problems.

+## The Entropy Problem
+The fact that the **Entropy Problem** is one of our greatest challenges remains largely unnoticed by most people, yet it is undeniably our most significant **issue**.
+The unintentional concealment of this problem may stem from its formal definition and explanation, which is indeed a bit too technical: the [second law of thermodynamics](https://en.wikipedia.org/wiki/Second_law_of_thermodynamics).
+This is why I prefer [Steven Pinkers](https://en.wikipedia.org/wiki/Steven_Pinker)'s more intuitive mnemonic "things fall apart".
+The natural state of the universe and the world we live is that **all** things, our bodies, our societies, our planet, all eventually wither and therefore need constant attention and upkeep, if we **care** about them.
+As all our parents remind us, life is a constant struggle in survival and flourishing.

-All other problems confronting humanity sit on top of these 2 *core* problems.
+All other problems confronting humanity sit on top of these 3 *core* problems.

 Is the pace of progress limited to the slow, gradual change we have been seeing?
-Can solutions be accellerated?
+Can solutions be accelerated?
 These are essential questions for humanity.

 ## Misguided Libertarianism